uilibrary/mentor-lms-doc/configuration/system-info.md

-# System Information
+# System Settings

-After completing the installation, you'll need to configure your system information to customize your Mentor LMS platform.
+After completing the installation, configure your system settings to customize your Mentor LMS platform.

 ## Accessing System Settings

 1. Log in to your admin dashboard
 2. Navigate to **Settings** in the sidebar menu
-3. Select **System Settings** from the dropdown options
+3. Select **System** from the dropdown options

 ![System Settings](/configuration/settings-system.png)

-## Available Configuration Options
+## Configuration Tabs

-The System Information section allows you to configure the following settings:
+The System Settings page is organized into multiple tabs:

+- **Website**: Core website information and branding
+- **Navbar**: Navigation bar configuration
+- **Footer**: Footer section settings
+- **Style**: Visual appearance and theme settings

+## Website Information

-### General Information
+### Basic Information

-- **Site Title**: The name of your LMS platform that appears in the browser title and various parts of the application
+- **Website Name**: The name of your LMS platform displayed across the application
+- **Website Title**: Browser title and page title for SEO
+- **Keywords**: Comma-separated keywords for search engine optimization (e.g., "LMS, Learning Management System, Courses, Mentor, LMS")
-- **Site Description**: A brief description of your platform for SEO purposes
+- **Description**: Detailed description of your platform for SEO and marketing purposes
-- **Site Keywords**: Keywords to help improve search engine visibility
-- **Site Logo**: Your brand logo that appears in the header (recommended size: 180px × 50px)
-- **Site Favicon**: The small icon displayed in browser tabs (recommended size: 32px × 32px)
-- **Footer Logo**: Logo displayed in the footer section (recommended size: 180px × 50px)
+- **Author**: Platform author or organization name
+- **Slogan**: A catchy tagline for your platform (e.g., "A course based video CMS")

 ### Contact Information

-- **Contact Email**: Primary email for user inquiries
-- **Contact Phone**: Phone number for direct contact
-- **Contact Address**: Physical address for your organization (displayed in footer)

-### Social Media Links

-- **Facebook URL**: Link to your Facebook page
-- **Twitter URL**: Link to your Twitter/X profile
-- **Instagram URL**: Link to your Instagram profile
-- **LinkedIn URL**: Link to your LinkedIn page
-- **YouTube URL**: Link to your YouTube channel

-### SEO Settings

-- **Meta Title Format**: Format for page titles across the site
-- **Meta Description**: Default description for pages without specific descriptions
-- **Open Graph Image**: Default image used when sharing links to your site

-## How to Update System Information

-1. Fill in the relevant fields with your platform information
-2. Upload your logo and favicon images by clicking the upload buttons
-3. Ensure all URLs include the full address (e.g., https://facebook.com/youraccount)
-4. Click the **Save Changes** button at the bottom of the form

-## Best Practices

-- **Logo Size**: Optimize your logo for web display (PNG or SVG format recommended)
-- **Contact Information**: Ensure your contact email is monitored regularly
-- **SEO Fields**: Include relevant keywords in your site title and description
-- **Social Media**: Only include social media platforms you actively maintain

-## Impact of System Settings

-These configurations affect several aspects of your platform:

-- User experience and brand recognition
-- SEO performance and search engine visibility
-- Contact accessibility for users with questions or issues
-- Professional appearance and credibility of your platform

-After configuring your System Information, proceed to [Homepage Selection](/configuration/homepage) to choose and customize your site's landing page.
+- **System Email**: Primary email address for system notifications and user inquiries
+- **Phone**: Contact phone number for support

+### Media Assets

+- **Logo Dark**: Logo displayed when using dark theme or dark backgrounds
+- **Logo Light**: Logo displayed when using light theme or light backgrounds
+- **Favicon**: Small icon displayed in browser tabs (recommended: 32px × 32px, ICO or PNG format)
+- **Banner**: Hero banner or promotional image for homepage

+## Additional Settings

+### Website Direction

+Controls the text direction of your website:

+- **None**: Uses default direction based on language
+- **LTR** (Left-to-Right): For languages like English, Spanish, French
+- **RTL** (Right-to-Left): For languages like Arabic, Hebrew, Urdu

+### Default Theme

+Sets the default appearance theme for visitors:

+- **System**: Automatically matches visitor's system preference (light or dark mode)
+- **Light**: Always displays light theme by default
+- **Dark**: Always displays dark theme by default

+### Language Selector

+Controls the visibility of the language selection dropdown:

+- **Show**: Displays language selector for users to switch languages
+- **Hide**: Hides the language selector from the interface

+### Course Selling Currency

+Select the currency for all course pricing throughout the platform:

+- Default: **USD (US Dollar)**
+- This currency will be displayed across the entire website for course prices
+- Affects course listings, checkout, and payment processing

+### Course Selling Tax (%)

+Set the tax percentage applied to course purchases:

+- Enter a numeric value (e.g., 5 for 5% tax)
+- This tax will be automatically calculated and added during checkout
+- Applied to all course purchases platform-wide

+### Instructor Revenue (%)

+Configure the revenue share percentage for instructors:

+- Enter a numeric value (e.g., 70 for 70% instructor revenue)
+- Determines how much of each sale goes to the course instructor
+- The remaining percentage is the admin/platform commission
+- Example: If set to 70%, instructor receives 70% and admin/platform keeps 30%